-Diplontic:
+Diplontic :

-Here mitotic divisions only in occurs diploid cells.
+Here mitotic divisions occurs only in diploid cells.
 Gametes formed through meiosis are haploid in nature.
 The diploid zygote divide mitotically.
 In this process production multicellular of diploid organism or in the production of many diploid single cells takes place.
 E.g. Animals.

-Haplontic:
+Haplontic :